byu-cpe/ecen330/_labs/switches_buttons.md

 ### Source Code

-Review the [buttons.h](https://github.com/byu-cpe/ecen330_student/blob/master/my_libs/buttons.h) and [switches.h](https://github.com/byu-cpe/ecen330_student/blob/master/my_libs/switches.h) files which are provided in your repository.
+Review the [buttons.h](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/buttons.h) and [switches.h](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/switches.h) files which are provided in your repository.

 ### Compiling Lab2

 You are already provided a [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/lab2/CMakeLists.txt) file for this lab that will compile the Lab 2 executable.
 You will see that it is almost the same as Lab 1 file, except that line 2 also includes the *buttons_switches* library.

 The software you write for this lab will be drivers for the buttons and switches.
 This software will be reused in later labs, so it will be compiled into a library that can be used by multiple applications.
-This library, called *buttons_switches*, will be located in the [my_libs](https://github.com/byu-cpe/ecen330_student/tree/master/my_libs) directory.
-You are already given a [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/my_libs/CMakeLists.txt) file in this directory that will compile your *buttons.c* and *switches.c* code into the ''buttons_switches'' library.
+This library, called *buttons_switches*, will be located in the [drivers](https://github.com/byu-cpe/ecen330_student/tree/master/drivers) directory.
+You are already given a [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/drivers/CMakeLists.txt) file in this directory that will compile your *buttons.c* and *switches.c* code into the ''buttons_switches'' library.

 The only changes you need to make for this lab is to instruct the top-level [CMakeLists.txt](https://github.com/byu-cpe/ecen330_student/blob/master/CMakeLists.txt) file to enter both of these directories and process those CMakeLists.txt files.
-Add  `add_subdirectory(lab2)` and `add_subdirectory(my_libs)` statements to the top-level CMakeLists.txt, after the `add_subdirectory(lab1)` statement.
+Add  `add_subdirectory(lab2)` and `add_subdirectory(drivers)` statements to the top-level CMakeLists.txt, after the `add_subdirectory(lab1)` statement.

 You should read the page [About CMake files]({% link _documentation/cmake.md %}) to help understand the provided CMake files.

 ## Implementation

 The majority of your code for this lab will be placed in two files you create: *buttons.c*, *switches.c*.
-The "buttons" files will contain the code necessary to access the push-buttons while the "switches" will contain the code necessary to access the slide switches.  **These files must be placed in your ''my_libs'' folder.**
+The "buttons" files will contain the code necessary to access the push-buttons while the "switches" will contain the code necessary to access the slide switches.  **These files must be placed in your ''drivers'' folder.**

 ## Requirements
-  - You must use the provided [.h files](https://github.com/byu-cpe/ecen330_student/tree/master/my_libs) as is (these files are already in your repository). **No modifications are necessary or allowed.** Make sure you have reviewed the page on [including header files in your code]({% link _documentation/headers.md %}).
+  - You must use the provided [.h files](https://github.com/byu-cpe/ecen330_student/tree/master/drivers) as is (these files are already in your repository). **No modifications are necessary or allowed.** Make sure you have reviewed the page on [including header files in your code]({% link _documentation/headers.md %}).
   - You are provided a simple [main.c](https://github.com/byu-cpe/ecen330_student/blob/master/lab2/main.c) file that will test your buttons and switches code. **No modifications are necessary or allowed.**
   - You must follow the [coding standard]({% link _other/coding_standard.md %}).
   - You must implement the required functions for the buttons and switches drivers (see below).